 Also new: the Versa’s old days of the “cheapest new car on sale” are gone.
 The price is now a couple of thousand dollars more expensive, at least.
 But before the knee jerk spit-take, hear us out: The new Versa doesn’t want to be cheap.

-The 2020 Versa gets a 5.6 for now before official safety tests are completed.
+The 2020 Versa gets a 5.8.
 That’s above average on our overall scale.
 (Read more about how we rate cars.)